Cutting back vegetation

 Old stone steps can become overgrown and need clearing, and wooden steps eventually rot.
 Over time slopes can become eroded and very slippery.

 One way of dealing with this is to install new steps.
-We use hammers, saws, drills, other carpentry tools and the big steel bar on these jobs.
+We use hammers, saws, drills, other carpentry tools and the heavy bar on these jobs.

 Constructing and repairing boardwalks